European Factors to Watch-Shares seen opening slightly higher

-with the region's stock markets expected to steady after losing ground in the
+higher on Tuesday, with the region's stock markets expected to track gains

 In Asia, stock markets clinched slender gains on Tuesday as traders saw